UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 4. An API access key to authenticate requests

-The core of our agent is a Python function, `call_llm()`, that uses the `requests` library to make HTTP requests to an LLM model provider using the Chat Completion API.
+The core of our agent is a Python function, `call_llm()`, that uses the `requests` library to make a single HTTP requests to an LLM model provider using the Chat Completion API.

 ```python
 import requests